Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: One-Scalar-Loop Divergence via Matching to the Electroweak Chiral Lagrangian

 To integrate out the heavy scalar $S$ at tree level, we write $S$ as power series in $M^{-2}$,

-and insert the whole expansion into its classical equation of motion (eom) to find the coefficients of the power series.
+and insert the whole expansion into its classical equation of motion (E.O.M.) to find the coefficients of the power series.
 One can directly compute the equation of motion of $S$ from the Lagrangian

-To obtain $S_n$ for a general n, we have to derive a recursive formula from the eom.
+To obtain $S_n$ for a general n, we have to derive a recursive formula from the E.O.M.
 We introduce the following notation for arbitrary functions $F(h, S)$:

 We then find

 We obtain a recursion relation: